 Peanut Butter Oatmeal

-- 2 tbsp. clean peanut butter (see link above)
+- 2 tbsp. clean peanut butter (See notes on amount in post above)

 - Cook oats to package directions.

-- Combine all ingredients in a pot or bowl and mix until well combined.
+- While your oats are still hot from cooking, combine all the remaining ingredients in the pot and mix until well combined.

 This recipe from the Gracious Pantry archives, originally posted 10/22/10.

 I love this recipe, and eat peanut butter oatmeal at least once a week.
 I add raisins to mine.
 It is so good!

 My favorite oatmeal flavor is apple cinnamon 🙂 This looks so good though, I’ll probably try it tomorrow morning!